basictask/SpikingNeuralNetworks/README.md

 For BipedalWalker the action space is a 4-element vector.
 Each vector represents an angle for the corresponding joint of the BipedalWalker.
 The state space is a 24-element vector.
 The goal of the agent is to walk to the destination on an uneven surface.
 ### Folder structure
-1. Models: trained model weights for the different models
+1. models: trained model weights for the different models
-2. Notebooks: implemented algorithms in Jupyter Notebook format
+2. notebooks: implemented algorithms in Jupyter Notebook format
-3. Results: running logs for learning: epsilon history, rewards and mean rewards
+3. results: running logs for learning: epsilon history, rewards and mean rewards
 4. scoreboards: scoring for competitive running in csv files